cloudmesh/classes/docs/source/i524/technologies.rst

 248. Titan:db
 249. Jena
 250. Sesame

+     Sesame is framework which can be used for the analysis of RDF (Resource Description Framework) data.
+Resource Description
+     Framework (RDF) :cite:`www-RDF` is a model that facilitates the interchange of data on the Web.
+Using RFD enables us to merge data even if the underlying schemas differ.  :cite:`www-sesame` Sesame has now officially been integrated into RDF4J Eclipse project.
+Sesame takes in the natively written code as the input and then performs a series of transformations, generating kernels for various platforms.  :cite:`sesame-paper-2013` In order to achieve this, it makes use of the feature identifier, impact predictor, source-to-source translator and the auto-tuner.
+The feature identifier is concerned with the extraction and detection of the architectural features that are important for application performance.
+The impact predictor determines the performance impact of the core features extracted above.
+A source-to-source translator transforms the input code into a parametrized one;
+     while the auto-tuner helps find the optimal solution for the processor.

 251. Public Cloud: Azure Table

      Microsoft offers its NoSQL Azure Table product to the market as a